-And while the rationale behind Kahneman's conversion remains elusive to me, I was able to explore other prominent scientists and public figures who had similar stories: transitioning from climate change skeptics and cynics to advocates.
+While the rationale behind Kahneman's conversion remains elusive to me, I was able to explore other prominent scientists and public figures who had similar stories: transitioning from climate change skeptics and cynics to advocates.

-One example of this comes through Richard Muller, a physicist and professor at UC Berkeley.
-As he stated in an op-ed he published in the New York Times in 2012, “Call me a converted skeptic.
+Richard Muller, a physicist and professor at UC Berkeley stated in an op-ed he published in the New York Times in 2012, “Call me a converted skeptic.
 Three years ago I identified problems in previous climate studies that, in my mind, threw doubt on the very existence of global warming.
 Last year, following an intensive research effort involving a dozen scientists, I concluded that global warming was real and that the prior estimates of the rate of warming were correct.”
 He goes on to say that he’s “Now going a step further: Humans are almost entirely the cause.”

-As mentioned in the first quote, Muller’s transition can be attributed to the group he founded, Berkeley Earth, an independent non-profit focused on ascertaining an objective analysis about some major climate change skeptic concerns.
-The group, funded by educational grants through various donors (such as, ironically, the Koch brothers who according to Greenpeace have sent over $100 million to groups denying climate science since 1997), utilized sophisticated statistical models that eliminated conventional issues with climate change studies such as biases with urban heating, data selection, poor station quality, and human intervention.
+Muller’s transition can be attributed to the group he founded, Berkeley Earth, an independent non-profit focused on ascertaining an objective analysis about some major climate change skeptic concerns.
+The group is funded by educational grants through various donors such as, ironically, the Koch brothers who according to Greenpeace have sent over $100 million to groups denying climate science since 1997They utilize sophisticated statistical models that eliminated conventional issues with climate change studies such as biases with urban heating, data selection, poor station quality, and human intervention.

 At the end of all this, a report was drawn up that found that the shape of their data best matched the curve of the calculated greenhouse effect from human caused greenhouse gas